ben-mays/automatic-fortnight/README.md

 There are 3 abstract components in the service:

 * The event source handler - listens on the `port` and handles incoming event source socket connections.
 On a new connection, a thread is launched that parses incoming events into a shared event-buffer (implemented as a priority queue / min heap).
 * The user handler - listens on the `port` and handles incoming user client socket connections.
-On a new connection, a thread is launched which will register the user client, listen for events from the event processor and sends them to the user.
+On a new connection, a thread is launched which will register the user client.
+Sending messages to the user socket occurs via the event processor thread.
 * The event processor - Pulls events out of the event-buffer in-order and fans them out into user threads.
 The event buffer maintains a cursor that indicates the next event to send, allowing events to be placed into the event-buffer in an un-ordered and un-sequential fashion.
 The event processor will only send the next event if it's sequence number matches the cursor _or_ the maximum event delay has been exceeded.

 There are some very obvious limitations and improvements that can be made given more investment: